Charleston, South Carolina

 2. Keyword + intent mapping

 One query per page, one page per intent.
-We map the target phrases to the pages that should win them, kill self-cannibalizing duplicates, and identify the high-value gaps where no page exists yet.
-The output is a one-page URL-to-keyword sheet that everything else is built against.
+Cannibalising duplicates get killed and the gaps get named.
+Output is a URL-to-keyword sheet everything else is built against.

 DataForSEO · Ahrefs · SERP analysis